zcash/zips/draft-nuttycom-funding-allocation.rst

 Starting at Zcash's second halving in November 2024, by default 100% of the block subsidies will be allocated to miners, and no further funds will be automatically allocated to any other entities.
-Consequently, no substantial new funding may be available to existing teams dedicated to furthering charitable, educational, or scientific purposes, such as research, development, and outreach.
+Consequently, unless the community takes action to approve new block-reward based funding, existing teams dedicated to development or outreach or furthering charitable, educational, or scientific purposes will likely need to seek other sources of funding; failure to obtain such funding would likely impair their ability to continue serving the Zcash ecosystem.
+Setting aside a portion of the block subsidy to fund development will help ensure that both existing teams and new contributors can obtain funding in the future.

 It is important to balance the incentives for securing the consensus protocol through mining with funding crucial charitable, educational, and scientific